okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 ## Redirect authentication

-Redirect authentication via the Okta-hosted Sign-In Widget is considered the easiest and most secure means of integration.
+Redirect authentication through the Okta-hosted Sign-In Widget is considered the easiest and most secure means of integration.
 This is because the Sign-In Widget itself is hosted by Okta, maintained by Okta, and kept secure by Okta.
 The Okta-hosted Sign-In Widget is recommended for most integrations.

 ![Okta-hosted widget](/img/OktaHosted.png "Displays the integration for an Okta-hosted Sign-In Widget")